 All events shown as Sydney time.
 Adjust for regional differences.
 Australia Cricket replays generally to be shown following the conclusion of each match.

 Australian Cricket Live Streaming and a Free Trial

-Residents of Australia may wish to consider the Foxtel Now 2-weeks Free live TV offer, which will telecast these same exciting T20 Tri-series matches online (Feb 13-21)*, while also offering live Australian Cricket streaming to eligible mobile devices through the Foxtel Go app within minutes of getting started.
+Residents of Australia have the option of utilising the Foxtel Now 2-weeks Free live TV offer, which will telecast these exciting Australia vs South Africa Test matches online*, while also offering live Australian Cricket streaming to eligible mobile devices through the Foxtel Go app within minutes of getting started.